 Attorneys Helping Injured New Jersey Workers Recover Benefits

 The focus of a person who suffers a work-related injury or illness should be obtaining any medical treatment necessary to help the person recover from his or her harm.
 Although New Jersey’s workers’ compensation law explicitly grants injured workers the right to medical treatment, the process of proving what constitutes necessary treatment and obtaining this treatment can be complicated.
 If you sustained an injury or illness that arose out of your employment, you should speak to an attorney regarding the medical treatment that you may be eligible to receive.
-The New Jersey workers’ compensation lawyers at Law Offices of Jonathan F. Marshall are proficient at aiding employees who suffered work-related harm in seeking the medical treatment that they need.
+The New Jersey workers’ compensation lawyers at New Jersey Workers Compensation Lawyer of JFM Law are proficient at aiding employees who suffered work-related harm in seeking the medical treatment that they need.
 We represent people in workers’ compensation claims throughout New Jersey.